Transmission grid operations, integration & reliability

 Wind power across states & countries

-Iowa and South Dakota now obtain more than 20% of their electricity from wind energy, and nine states obtained more than 10% of their electricity from wind in 2012.
-At times, wind energy has reliably provided more than 55% of the electricity used on the main utility system in Colorado, and the main grid operator in Texas has gone as high as 32%.
+Iowa and South Dakota produced more than 25% of their electricity from wind in 2014 and Kansas obtained more than 20% of its electricity generation from wind.
+In total, nine states produced more than 12% of their electricity with wind energy and 19 states exceeded 5% wind generation.
+At times, wind has supplied more than 60% of the electricity on the main utility system in Colorado, and the main grid operator in Texas has gone above 39%.

 Meanwhile, European countries including Denmark, Germany, Spain, Ireland, and Portugal have gone even higher.

 How is this possible?
 The secret lies in using the sources of flexibility that are already present on the electric grid.

 Electric grid flexibility provides reliability and allows for wind energy integration